 Business Income Vs. Capital Gains

-Due to higher tax saving because of half income inclusion only, taxpayers tend to report their properties as Capital Gains.
+Due to higher tax savings because of half-income inclusion only, taxpayers tend to report their properties as Capital Gains.

 Whether flipping property results in a business income or Capital gain depends on six key factors.
 These key factors are identified in an often-cited Happy Valley Farms Ltd. v.
 The Queen.

 If the property sold is not rented out or the flipper moves into the property for a short period of time, it’s more likely that it’s a flip.
 If the seller rents out the property or runs another business from it, it may change the nature of the resulting profits as business income.
 However, this is not the only factor.